lillianwang112/chinese-learning-app/README.md

   - **"I Know This"** - You wrote it correctly → Card moves to the back of the queue
   - **"I Forgot"** - You got it wrong or needed to peek → Card comes back sooner for more practice
 - Keep practicing!
 Cards you struggle with will reappear until you master them

+### 🧠 Learn Mode
+- **Interactive quiz format** with three question types:
+  - **Multiple Choice**: Select the correct English meaning
+  - **Fill in the Blank**: Type the pinyin or English translation
+  - **Written Answer**: Write out the full answer
+- Shows the Chinese character and lets you hear the pronunciation
+- Get instant feedback on whether your answer is correct
+- Perfect for **active recall** - testing yourself helps memorization!
+- Progress bar shows how many questions you have left

 ### 🎮 Match Game
 - Match Chinese words with English meanings